SigmaHQ/sigma-specification/Sigma_specification.md

 - `low`: Notable event but rarely an incident.
 Low rated events can be relevant in high numbers or combination with others.
 Immediate reaction shouldn't be necessary, but a regular review is recommended.
 - `medium`: Relevant event that should be reviewed manually on a more frequent basis.
 - `high`: Relevant event that should trigger an internal alert and requires a prompt review.
 - `critical`: Highly relevant event that indicates an incident.
 Critical events should be reviewed immediately.
+It is used only for cases in which probability borders certainty.

 ### Tags